rinward23/AstroEngine/README.md

 > If import fails about `get_se_ephe_path`, this CP also restores `astroengine/ephemeris/utils.py`.

 # >>> AUTO-GEN END: Minimal App Quickstart v1.1

+### Next steps

+The documentation set now includes step-by-step recipes for three common
+workflows:

+- Daily planner view that combines transiting bodies with natal positions.
+- Electional window sweeps that surface promising aspect windows for a specific transiting body.
+- Transit-to-progressed synastry comparisons for relationship or event tracking.

+Start with `docs/quickstart.md` for an annotated walkthrough, then jump to `docs/recipes/` to reproduce the detailed examples without additional setup.

 # >>> AUTO-GEN BEGIN: README Import Snippet v1.0
 ### Import the package